TheNoobInventor/lego-ev3-segway/README.md

     ...
 ```

 If all the command states are **"False"** or after all the command state checks are done, the MQTT mode transitions to the beacon mode.
-Whenever control is passed back to the `update_action()` generator, the steps outlined in this subsection are repeated.

 The image below shows the connection between the MQTT clients and mosquitto.